 My meal planning is the same but my plan was to grocery shop on Monday instead of Sunday.
 But I I prefer to get it done on Sunday if I can.
 That way I can get some work done before doing my favorite class at the gym at 9:30.

 Lastly, I have yet to clean out areas of my home weekly but I’m going to designate Fridays as the day I clean house.
 I can get up early to do work and volunteer at school if needed, and then spend the rest of the time going through stuff.
 And (I think) it will feel good to clean stuff out before the weekend.

 So as October gets into full swing, hopefully these changes will make me more productive while kids are at school.

 How’s your routine going?

 Links & Updates

 Jill Castle and I are speaking at the Food and Nutrition Conference and Exhibition on October 19th in Atlanta.
 The topic is Solid Start: Best Practices for Introducing Complementary Food to Infants.
 We also will be at the marketplace the rest of the day selling Fearless Feeding and our educational handouts.

-Melanie Silverman, pediatric nutrition, explains ever so eloquently why she won’t put kids on a diet.
+Melanie Silverman, a pediatric nutritionist, explains ever so eloquently why she won’t put kids on a diet.